 People have stories to tell, towns have stories to be told!
 A delightful event that pools community wisdom.VIEW MORE

-opened my eyes to ways that I can conquer my fears
+Opened my eyes to ways that I can conquer my fears.

 Stephanie Dale has the gift of clarity.
 She brings her strengths – ideas, courage, discipline, persistence and passion – to everything she takes on.

-Our vision is to get the nation writing,
+Our vision is to get people writing,

 Our objective is the resurrection of creativity in everyday life, as a priority for all people.